-12. Stock-Based Compensation
+13. Share-Based Compensation

-Stock Option Plan - 2014 Plan ("Private Aadi Plan")
+2014 Plan (as amended and restated in February 2017, the "Private Aadi Plan")

-In connection with the Merger, the Company assumed Private Aadi Plan, which was amended and restated in February 2017, and the issued and outstanding stock options under the Private Aadi Plan (the Private Aadi common stock underlying the awards was adjusted for shares of the Company's common stock pursuant to the Merger Agreement).
+In connection with the Merger, the Company assumed the Private Aadi Plan, which was amended and restated in February 2017, and the issued and outstanding stock options under the Private Aadi Plan (the Private Aadi common stock underlying the awards was adjusted for shares of the Company's common stock pursuant to the Merger Agreement).
 The Private Aadi Plan allowed for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock unit awards and other stock awards.
 In connection with the closing of the Merger and the adoption of the 2021 Plan (as defined below), no further awards will be issued under the Private Aadi Plan.